Course Catalog 2024-2025

 GOV 230 Chinese Politics (4 Credits)

 The People’s Republic of China represents approximately one quarter of the world’s population, sustains the largest bureaucracy in the history of the world, and currently possesses of a system of political economy that combines elements of both communism and capitalism.
-This course introduces students to the basic concepts of political processes, political institutions, and political events in China, primarily focusing on the reform era (1978-present).
-Specifically, we examine China’s political institutions, political economy, state-society relations, and the politics of Hong Kong and Taiwan.
+This course introduces students to the basic concepts of political processes, political institutions and political events in China, primarily focusing on the reform era (1978-present).
+Specifically, the course examines China’s political institutions, political economy, state-society relations and the politics of Hong Kong and Taiwan.
 Designation: Comparative. {S}

 Fall, Spring, Variable